How to Apply

 Tuition fees at CIT are covered by the terms of a government scheme under which the State pays the tuition fees of full-time, non-repeat undergraduate students (from Ireland and the EU) who are not graduates.
 Accordingly, no fees are payable, except by certain categories of students such as Non-EU students, students taking a second undergraduate course or those taking a year of a course for the second time.
 The fees payable for other applicants are available from the Accounts Office, CIT.

 An annual fee* for student services, registration and examinations is payable to the Institute.
 For students who have been notified that they have been awarded a TLT Grant, Higher Education Grant or VEC Scholarship the fee is paid on their behalf by the grant authority.
 Other full-time students must pay the fee by a specified date, of which they will be notified. *(The registration fee for 2017/2018 was €3,000)

 Registration Academic Year Semester 2

-Full-time and Part-time students must ensure that they are correctly enrolled for all of their Semester 2 modules for the academic year 2016/17 by 5pm 12th February 2016.
+Full-time and Part-time students must ensure that they are correctly enrolled for all of their Semester 1 modules for the academic year 2017/18 by 5pm 6th October 2017, and for their Semester 2 modules by 5pm 9th February 2018.
 This applies to all students, including those repeating and/or doing Exams Only, those applying for RPL, as well as post graduate students.

 Grants and Scholarships